At Banff Dance Academy, we pride ourselves on creating a safe and inviting atmosphere for all of our dancers and their families.

 BDA’s code of ethics applies to students, parents and faculty to ensure that EVERY body that enters our doors feels supported, safe and a respected part of our community.
 We value our dance family and want to ensure that everyone who joins our dance family has the chance to grow and see what makes our studio so special.
 Our Code of Ethics can be found on the BDA Code of Ethics page.
 If you have any questions, or concerns about the Code of Ethics, please contact our studio director.

-Dancers are not to leave the studio facility until a parent or authorized person has arrived at the studio to pick them up.
-For their safety, dancers are NOT to loiter outside in the parking lot or below the studio in front of the other shops (where they are not visible to our staff).
+Dancers are not to leave the studio facility until a parent or authorized person has arrived to pick them up.
+For their safety, dancers are NOT to loiter outside the studio where they are not visible to staff.
 It is imperative that parents remain diligent with pick up times to ensure the safety of our dancers.
 Please discuss this with your dancer and remind them to stay inside the studio.
-If dancers need assistance they can speak with our front desk staff or instructors.
+If dancers need assistance they can speak with our instructors.

 Although our classes are listed with age ranges, these are general suggestions and often rely on consistency throughout the program (particularly in higher level technique classes).
 Student placement is at the discretion of our faculty and is done with the student’s best interest in mind.
 At BDA, we want our students to work towards an achievable set of goals and develop confidence in their successes throughout their season.
 It is imperative that they are put in the appropriate level to ensure their goals can be achieved and so they have the most enjoyable experience possible.
 If you have any concerns or questions about your child’s placement, please contact our studio director.

-Please inform your teacher prior to, or call/email the studio if your dancer is unable to attend class for any reason.
+Please inform your teacher prior to class by txt/email if your dancer is unable to attend class.